Easy Cheddar Cheese Sauce (White Cheddar)

 Looking for more recipes with cheddar cheese?
 Check out our cheesy collection of cheddar cheese recipes.

-Use a sharp cheddar: a sharper cheddar cheese will give you a stronger cheese flavor.
+Use a sharp cheddar: a sharper cheddar cheese gives the sauce a stronger cheese flavor.

 Serve it Up

-Make Mac and Cheese: toss your cheese sauce with 8-oz. cooked noodles for a quick mac and cheese sauce.
+Make Mac and Cheese: toss your cheese sauce with about 8 ounces of cooked noodles for a quick mac and cheese sauce.

 Serve with Veggies: steam your favorite veggies such as broccoli or cauliflower and then top it with this cheddar cheese sauce!